cmu-sei/iides/documentation/objects/sentence.md

 # Sentence

 Generally, sentence is the amount of punishment for an offense.
 It could refer to the term of imprisonment or probation, the amount of fines imposed on a convicted defendant for criminal wrongdoing, or the amount of damages imposed for civil cases.
-Generally, the amount of punishment for an offense.
 A sentence must be connected to only one court case.
 A court case may have one or more sentences.

 ## Properties